Drying Common Herbs correctly, is as important as sound cultural practices.

 It is best to always leave 30% of the herb in the garden except for the final harvest before winter.

-Rinse the fresh harvested herbs in fresh water and before they wilt.
+Rinse the freshly harvested herbs in fresh water and before they wilt.
 Gently blot the herbs dry with a cloth or paper towel.

 Proceed with your chosen method of herb drying.

+Consider drying herbs in a Food Dehydrator.
 Be patient!
-If you are in a hurry or have a high volume of herbs to dry, consider using a Food Dehydrator as an Herb Dryer.
-Always be aware that when drying herbs, the intent is to use warm, not hot, and dry air to draw moisture from the surface of the herb leaf through evaporation.
-A temperature over 100-105 degrees will begin to degrade both the color and taste of your herbs.
+Keep the temperature at a moderate level.
+Always keep in mind that when drying herbs, the intent is to use warm, dry air to draw moisture from the leaf surface of the herb.
+In most cases, a drying temperature in excess of 100-105 degrees will begin to degrade both the color and taste of your herbs.

-- Internet experts by the hundreds suggest the proper way to dry herbs at home is to use a conventional or a microwave oven.
+- Self proclaimed Internet herb experts by the hundreds suggest the practical way to drying herbs at home is to use a conventional or a microwave oven.
 Wrong!!
-Using these procedures may very well provide you with disappointing results.
-Your hard earned harvest may very easily become a tasteless pile of roasted herb leaves or irradiated dust.
+Drying Herbs in the microwave can be summed up using one word: Dumb!
+These procedures may very well provide you with disappointing results.
+Your herb harvest may very easily become a tasteless pile of baked herb leaves or irradiated dust.

 The intent is to simply dry your herbs, not cook them.
 When at all possible, use moving, warm, dry air away from direct sunlight.
-The only sure way to do this is in a controlled environment such as that which is found inside of a food dehydrator!
+The only sure way to do this is in a controlled environment such as that found inside of a quality food dehydrator!

 Microwaves broadcast high frequency radio waves which cook from the inside out!
 Use your microwave to warm a good cup of coffee and last night's pizza, while your Food Dehydrator dries your herbs for you.